The Importance of Onboarding Flows in Trading SaaS Adoption

 This is about connecting to a pain point and proving you’ve solved it for others like them.
 When viewers feel seen and understood, they’re more likely to trust your message.
 It also helps you to avoid sounding generic or rehearsed.
 Focus on one real problem and match it to a clear, visual solution.

-Use Storytelling To Humanise Your Brand
+Use Storytelling To Humanize Your Brand

 Software can feel cold and technical, but storytelling brings emotion into the message.
 Whether you tell a client’s success story or show a relatable scenario, it gives your brand a human face.